Xeonrx/Phishpool/README.md

-# PhishNet
+# Phishpool
-List of phishing domains for different services/platforms.
+Wordlists of phishing domains I come accross for different platforms and services. <br />